Bezier Curves and Picasso

 (redCanvas, greenCanvas, blueCanvas))

 Where we construct “redCanvas”, “greenCanvas”, and “blueCanvas” in the same way above, but with the appropriate intensities.
 The rest of the details in the Python code are left for the reader to explore, but we dare say it is just bookkeeping and converting between image coordinate representations.
-At the end of this post, we provide a gallery of the randomly generated images, and a text file containing the corresponding expression trees is packaged with the source code on this blog’s Google Code page.
+At the end of this post, we provide a gallery of the randomly generated images, and a text file containing the corresponding expression trees is packaged with the source code on this blog’s Github page.

 Extending the Program With New Functions!

 There is decidedly little mathematics in this project, but there are some things we can discuss.
-First, we note that there are many many many functions on the interval [-1,1] that we could include in our random trees.
+First, we note that there are many many many functions on the interval $ [-1,1]$ that we could include in our random trees.
 A few examples are: the average of two numbers in that range, the absolute value, certain exponentials, and reciprocals of interesting sequences of numbers.
 We leave it as an exercise to the reader to add new functions to our existing code, and to further describe which functions achieve coherent effects.

 Indeed, the designs are all rather psychedelic, and the layers of color are completely unrelated.
 It would be an interesting venture to write a program which, given an image of something (pretend it’s a simple image containing some shapes), constructs expression trees that are consistent with the curves and lines in the image.
 This follows suit with our goal of constructing low-complexity pictures from a while back, and indeed, these pictures have rather low Kolmogorov complexity.
 This method is another framework in which to describe their complexity, in that smaller expression trees correspond to simpler pictures.
 We leave this for future work.
 Until then, enjoy these pictures!